 Provides administrative support to help management and staff enhance workplace effectiveness.

-Department of Communications (DOC)
+Department of Communications and Knowledge Management (DOCK)

 East Asia Department (EARD)

 Covers operations in the People's Republic of China; Hong Kong, China; Republic of Korea; Mongolia; and Taipei,China.

 Leads economic research and analysis, and produces macroeconomic updates on developing Asia.

 Helps ADB continuously improve its development effectiveness and accountability.

 Information Technology Department (ITD)

 Manages ADB's automated information systems and telecommunications services.

 Point of contact for allegations of fraud or corruption pertaining to ADB-financed activities or staff members/consultants.